wyhuai/PhysHOI/README.md

 ## TODOs

 - [ ] Add more data to the BallPlay dataset.

+- [ ] Provide a physically rectified version of basic BallPlay (using PhysHOI).

 - [x] Release the basic BallPlay dataset.